Grenada represented in IMPACT Justice regional consultation

 - Tyrone Buckmire, Director of the Legal Aid and Counselling Clinic, represented Grenada

-Tyrone Buckmire, Director of the Legal Aid and Counselling Clinic was among participants in the recently held joint regional stakeholders’ consultation organised by Global Affairs Canada and the Canadian-funded Improved Access to Justice in the Caribbean (IMPACT Justice) and the Judicial Reform and Institutional Strengthening (JURIST).
+Tyrone Buckmire, Director of the Legal Aid and Counselling Clinic (LACC), was among participants in the recently held joint regional stakeholders’ consultation organised by Global Affairs Canada and the Canadian-funded Improved Access to Justice in the Caribbean (IMPACT Justice) and the Judicial Reform and Institutional Strengthening (JURIST).

 The 4–5 February consultation held in Trinidad was aimed to have stakeholders of the two projects come together to reflect on the progress the projects have made since 2014; to suggest ways in which they could reach their respective goals; and, to highlight potential areas to be addressed by future initiatives.

-The consultation was facilitated by Mark Stiles, Project Monitor for IMPACT Justice and JURIST; Dennis Darby, Consultant with JURIST, and Peter Bracegirdle, Monitoring and Evaluation Consultant with JURIST.
+The consultation was facilitated by Mark Stiles, Project Monitor for IMPACT Justice and JURIST; Dennis Darby, Consultant with JURIST; and Peter Bracegirdle, Monitoring and Evaluation Consultant with JURIST.

 A news release from the organisers explained that the stakeholders were drawn from throughout the Caribbean and represented national governments, regional institutions, and civil society organisations.
 “They praised the projects for the work which had been done thus far to improve the justice sector including the drafting of model legislation, training legislative drafters and instituting procedures for reducing court backlogs throughout the region.”